Growing lettuce from seed is simple, and so rewarding. In this post, I will show you exactly when and how to plant lettuce seeds for the best results.

 - Prepare the soil or pellets - Indoors, pre-moisten the potting mix or peat pellets before planting in plastic trays.
 Outdoors, use your garden trowel to loosen the top inch of soil, and remove any weeds or large rocks and sticks before sowing.

-- Determine how many seeds to plant - Outside, sow the seeds in rows 12-18" apart.
+- Determine how many seeds to plant - Outside, sow the seeds 4-6" apart in rows that are 12-18" apart.
 Indoors, plant one per hole for fresh seeds, or 2-3 per hole if they're old.

 - Plant the seeds - Sprinkle the seeds over the top of the garden soil or indoor trays, or plant them no more than 1/4" deep.

 - Water the soil - Use the lowest setting on your garden hose outdoors, or water the indoor trays from the bottom.
-Water them well until the soil is evenly moist, but not soggy.
+The soil should be evenly moist, but not soggy.

 - Cover the seed flats (optional) - If you started them indoors, cover the trays with the plastic humidity lid.

 - Indoors monitor light and temperature - Put the trays in a bright location, or add a grow light.
-Use a soil thermometer to ensure the temperature stays between 65-75°F.
+Use a soil thermometer to ensure the temperature stays between 60-70°F.

 Leigh Mann says